-Currently Samoa’s hotels and restaurants are importing almost 70% of their farm produce, which means local famers are missing out on a valuable market and diners, especially tourists, are missing out on true Samoan food.
-Farm to Table Samoa aims to have family farms supplying the majority of restaurants’ agricultural needs within three years.
+Samoa’s hotels and restaurants currently import nearly 70% of their farm produce, meaning that local famers are missing out on a valuable market and diners, especially tourists, are missing out on experiencing true Samoan food.
+Farm-to-Table Samoa aims to have family farms supplying the majority of restaurants’ agricultural needs within three years.

 Farm To Table operates a supply guarantee system where “consistency is our first product”.
 It aims to provide capacity across the value chain—from the certified organic farmers to Women in Business Development to restaurant owners and managers.

-The programme began in December 2013.
-It aims to create a sustainable source of income for farmers as well raise the profile and quality of Samoa’s cuisine.
+Our programme began in December of 2013.
+It aims to create a sustainable source of income for local farmers as well raise the profile and quality of Samoa’s cuisine.
 It also leverages the successful Mea’ai Samoa cookbook, written by Robert Oliver as a tool for development in Samoa.

 As part of the programme, Women in Business Development provides training, seeds and support to farmers while taking on the order processing, grading and delivery roles as well.
 In addition, Robert Oliver provides training and support to restaurant chefs.UNDP is providing financial support for the main aspects of the programme.

 Our customers are emailed every Friday with a list of seasonal produce.
 By the following Wednesday afternoon, they reply with their orders and on Friday they pick them up at our office at Pat Ah him Building on Saleufi Street or we deliver locally for $5.
 It's that easy!

 To order, you can either select your produce or just tell us to assemble a $25 or $30 basket and we will do the selecting for you.